Mark Twain Tonight!: Background

-The last performance on Broadway was in 2006.
 Holbrook was known to alternate the material that he performed.
 The original program from the 1959 Off-Broadway engagement included the note, "While Mr. Twain’s selections will come from the list below, we have been unable to pin him down as to which of them he will do.
 He claims this would cripple his inspiration.
 However, he has generously conceded to a printed program for those who are in distress and wish to fan themselves."
 This appeared on programs for the show until Holbrook abruptly announced his retirement from the show in September 2017.

-At the time of his retirement, Holbrook noted that he had been performing under the name "Mark Twain" 13 years longer than its originator: Samuel Clemens had adopted the pseudonym at age 24 and died at the age of 74.

 The performance

 In an interview with William Goldman, Holbrook explained how he structured the show.
 "Who wants to see an evening about a literary figure?
 I knew that in the first act I had to overcome that natural reluctance, so my biggest desire was to make them laugh their asses off at the start, so they'd go out at intermission and say, 'Hey, this guy's funny.'
 The second act became the social-comment act.
 I'd start with some funny material to get them again (but not too much of it, or they'd never stop laughing and take the show right away from you).
 In the last act I gave them the Twain they'd been expecting all along: warm, whimsical, memories of childhood."

 Holbrook adapted to concerns that presenting Mark Twain as on an 1890s lecture circuit would use racial slurs acceptable in that era, but unacceptable to modern audiences.
 Challenging the critics, Holbrook often chose to read a passage from "Huckleberry Finn" where the orphaned, pipe-smoking, uneducated youngster, Huck, faces a poignant moral dilemma.
 Holbrook altered the narration to use the dialectally milder "Nigra" as the young boy wrestles with his conscience over following the law or his heart concerning "the widow's Nigra, Jim," a runaway slave.
 Audiences have embraced this presentation as the boy ultimately rejects the legal, societal and even religious ramifications in favor of helping the runaway on his quest for freedom.
 It is one of the more somber segments of a usually humorous presentation, which Holbrook has felt important to continue in the spirit of Twain's own message.